neonious/lowsync/doc/commands/commands/start.rst

     --force

-Restart the program if it is currently running (no error).
+Force a restart of the program if it is currently running.

 Examples
 ==================